rory-little/rory-little.github.io/_posts/2020-07-22-jobs_rooks_polynomials.md

 In a perfect world, we would assume that everyone would coordinate to maximize the number of hirings.
 In this case, we would ask for the number of ways to place the maximum possible number of rooks on this board.
 However, it is not a perfect world - sometimes jobs close, people pull themselves off the market, and competing jobs poach each others' choices.
-As such, we instead need to count every possible hiring permutation, and so our question becomes "how many ways can we place any number of rooks on this board?".
+As such, we instead need to count every possible hiring permutation - that is, counting every case which could even be considered remotely possible, including a case where nobody is hired at all.
+So, our question becomes "how many ways can we place any number of rooks on this board?".

 However, now we need to find a way to deal with these "darkened" spaces.